–Detective Comics #275

 The onslaught of aliens continues.
 When some humanoid alien youths from the planet Siga cause a ruckus in Downtown Gotham, Batman and Robin are on the case.
 An adult alien of the same species, Blish, addresses the Dynamic Duo and explains that he is a teacher and the little ones are his students on a field trip to Earth.
 Batman and Robin decide to chaperone the field trip.
 At the first stop, the little tykes accidentally knock a man into a shark tank at the aquarium, forcing Batman to take action.
 The Sigan kids only act-up even more from there, breaking away from their teacher and causing chaos all over town.
 Eventually, Batman, Robin, and Blish corral all the delinquents and give them the spankings of their lives.
 After child-abuse Batman has had his fill of doling out punishment, the kids go to the planetarium and seemingly calm down.
 However, the kids interfere with the police as they chase after some masked bank robbers, causing Batman and Robin to intervene.
 Blish then realizes that they have landed on the wrong planet—they were supposed to have gone to Orla instead of Earth.
 On Orla, cops wear masks whereas criminal never do, hence the reason the Sigan kids prevented the cops from catching the robbers.
 Blish and his students depart, but not before giving Batman and Robin an autographed picture, which they hang in the Hall of Trophies.

-–NOTE: in Batman #139, Part 1.
+–NOTE: In a reference in Batman #139, Part 1.
 Signalman escapes from federal prison.

 –Justice League of America #3